Wendy Williams’ Guardianship Explained by a Probate Lawyer

 Williams’ highly publicized dispute with Wells Fargo comes on the heels of the controversial Britney Spears’ conservatorship case, which was the subject of the “Free Britney” movement and culminated in the termination of the 13-year conservatorship in 2021.
-While both cases have come under public scrutiny and spotlighted the potential harm and ethics violations that could result from conservatorships, there are many instances in which conservatorships are not only necessary but can greatly benefit the person they were enacted to protect.
+While both cases have come under public scrutiny and spotlighted the harm and ethics violations that could result from an unwarranted conservatorship or conservatorship abuse, there are many instances in which conservatorships are not only necessary but can greatly benefit the person they were enacted to protect.

 What Is Guardianship?

 The definition of guardianship varies depending on the state in which you are located.
-In New York (where the Wendy Williams/Wells Fargo dispute is taking place), a guardianship (which is called an Article 81 case and is filed under Article 81 of the Mental Hygiene Law) is a legal arrangement designed to protect an incapacitated person.
+In New York (where the Wendy Williams/Wells Fargo dispute is taking place), there are three types of guardianship.
+They include:

 According to the New York State Unified Court System website, a person is considered “incapacitated” if they are: